dymmond/edgy/docs/queries/secrets.md

 #### Example

-Let us create some data.
+Let's create some data.

 ```python
 await User.query.create(name="Edgy", email="edgy@example.dev", password="A@Pass123")
 await User.query.create(name="Esmerald", email="esmerald@esmerald.dev", password="A@Pass321")
 ```

-Now, let us query excluding the secrets.
+Now, let's query, excluding the secrets.

 ```python
 await User.query.exclude_secrets()
 ```

-This will return all the users as per normal query but let us see more in detail.
+This will return all users as a normal query would.
+Let's look at it more closely.

 ```python
 user = await User.query.exclude_secrets(id=1)
 ```

-This will return the user with `id=1` which is the name `Edgy`.
-Now, let us see how it would look like seeing all the details of the object.
+This will return the user with `id=1`, which is named "Edgy".
+Now, let's see the full object details.

 ```python
 user.model_dump()